**Great White Shark (Cannabis Strain)**

 In the #0excludeGlossary landscape of cannabis, the term #1excludeGlossary stands out as a legendary strain that has captivated enthusiasts with its potent effects and storied heritage.
 This hybrid strain, a cross between Super Skunk, Brazilian, and South Indian varieties, is renowned for its ability to deliver a powerful, long-lasting high.
 The name “Great White Shark” is a nod to the strain’s intense potency, much like the ocean’s apex predator.
 Over the years, Great White Shark has become synonymous with relaxation and euphoria, offering users a respite from the stresses of daily life.
 As the cannabis industry continues to grow, this strain remains a top choice for those seeking both recreational enjoyment and therapeutic benefits.
 With its high THC levels and distinctive aroma, Great White Shark is a testament to the rich diversity and innovation within the cannabis world.
 [Source: Leafly, Wikipedia]

-The great white shark (Carcharodon carcharias), also known as the white shark, white pointer, or simply great white, is the largest living macropredatory shark and fish.
-It is a mackerel shark and closely related to the mako sharks, the porbeagle and the salmon shark.
-It is a robustly built species with a grayish upper-side and a white underside.
-Females average 4.6 to 4.9 m (15 to 16 ft) and typically weigh 1,000–1,900 kg (2,200–4,200 lb) while males average 3.4 to 4.0 m (11 to 13 ft) and weigh 680–1,000 kg (1,500–2,200 lb).
-They are estimated to reach a length close to 6.1 m (20 ft) and a weight of over 2,494.9 kg (5,500 lb).
-The shark has approximately 300 triangular, serrated teeth that are continuously replaced.
-Its massive, fatty liver can reach over a quarter of its body weight and provides buoyancy and stores energy.
-White sharks are partially warm-blooded, an adaptation that allows them to remain active in colder waters.
+The great white shark (Carcharodon carcharias), also known as the white shark, white pointer, or great white, is a large shark.
+It is closely related to the mako sharks, the porbeagle, and the salmon shark.
+It is a robustly built species with a grayish upperside and a white underside.
+The white shark is one of the largest living shark and fish species, being smaller than the whale shark and basking shark.
+It has about 300 triangular, serrated teeth that are continuously replaced.
+Its massive, fatty liver can reach over a quarter of its body weight, providing buoyancy and storing energy.
+The species is partially warm-blooded, an adaptation that allows it to remain active in colder waters.

 |---|---|